 - Should a low gravity site such as Deimos or Ceres have readily accessible water ice, this will enable ships to refuel at these destinations.
 Water mining operations would also be able to extract and deliver water to rendezvous points or destinations where it is scarce (e.g. Earth orbit, Venus orbit).
 The ability to use in situ refueling will reduce mission costs dramatically.

 As solar arrays are improved to deliver more power per kilogram of mass, ships will be able to travel beyond Mars to the Asteroid Belt, and possibly to the Jovian system.
 As power density increases, Ceres, Juno and the Asteroid Belt will become accessible, even without substantially upgrading the engines.
 Ceres is an especially interesting destination because of the large amounts of water ice it contains.

 The first generation engines, most likely MET type engines, will run at about 900 seconds specific impulse, and will enable spacecoaches to travel economically to Lunar orbit, the Martian system, Venus (possibly Ceres and the Asteroid Belt).
-To go further, to Mercury traveling inward, or to the outer planets, the high delta V requirement drives water costs up.
-Even marginal improvements to engine efficiency, for example increasing specific impulse to 1200-1500 seconds (on the low end for Hall Effect engines), will reduce propellant costs 3 to 10 fold.
-If engines can be improved to run at 3000 seconds (Hall Effect thrusters are already there with inert gases), these costs decrease 50-100 fold for missions to high delta V destinations (Mercury, Jupiter and Saturn).
+To go further, to Mercury traveling inward, or to the outer planets, the high delta V requirement drives water delivery costs up.
+Even marginal improvements to engine efficiency, for example increasing specific impulse to 1200-1500 seconds (on the low end for Hall Effect and Lorentz force engines), will reduce propellant costs 3 to 10 fold.
+If engines can be improved to run at 3000 seconds (Hall Effect thrusters are already there with inert gases), these costs decrease 50-100 fold for missions to high delta V destinations (Mercury, Ceres and beyond).

 In Situ Resource Utilization